Seattle Premises Liability Lawyer

 Invitees

 Invitees are visitors who enter a property at the invitation of the owner for a business or commercial purpose.
 This category includes customers in stores, guests in hotels, and clients in offices.
 Under Washington law, property owners owe invitees the highest duty of care.
-They must inspect for hazards and maintain safe conditions.
+They must inspect for hazards and maintain safe conditions, including ensuring adequate lighting to help prevent fall injuries and other accidents.

 Licensees